Learn more about system restore and restore from a system restore point:

 Step 4.
 Run system restore as it is in the normal mode.

-Way 2: Restore Windows 10 to earlier date via Advanced options
+Way 2: Restore Windows 10/11 to an earlier date via Advanced options

 Step 1.
 Restart your computer three times and halt the process when you see the Windows logo.

 Step 2.
-Then, the automatic repair process will be triggered in Windows 10.
-Wait until the process compltes, click Advanced options.
+Then, the automatic repair process will be triggered in Windows 10/11.
+Wait until the process completes, click Advanced options.

 Step 3.
 After that, you will see the Choose an option window, click Troubleshoot > Advanced options > System Restore.